Skip to Content

 10. And of course, use it to make all sorts of yummy desserts, from pumpkin pie to truffles.

-Now it’s time to put this fresh pumpkin puree to use in your fall recipes!
+Now it’s time to put this homemade pumpkin puree to use in your fall recipes!

-If you would like a reminder of this recipe for fresh pumpkin puree, just pin this image to one of your cooking boards on Pinterest.Making fresh pumpkin puree is simple to do and so much tastier than the canned variety.
-Use it for all sorts of fall recipes.
+If you would like a reminder of this recipe for fresh pumpkin puree, just pin this image to one of your cooking boards on Pinterest.Pumpkin puree in food processor and with cheesecloth and words Fresh pumpkin puree.

-Admin note: This post for making fresh pumpkin puree first appeared on the blog in September of 2017.
+Admin note: This post for making homemade pumpkin puree first appeared on the blog in September 2017.
 I have updated the post to add tips for using the puree as well as nutritional information and a video for your enjoyment.

 Yield: 6 cups